 And if you consider that they compare multiple suppliers, the amount of time they spend with your sales rep may only be 5-6%.

-SaaS sales leaders often attribute this lack of customer access to a failure on the part of sellers to deliver enough value as part of a typical sales interaction.
+SaaS sales leaders often attribute this lack of customer access to a failure on the part of sellers to deliver enough value in their outreach and demos.

 However, the problem is rooted far less in reps’ struggles to sell and far more in customers’ struggles to buy.